dotnet/designs/accepted/2020/minimum-os-version/minimum-os-version.md

 As with the availability attributes, there could be an additional overload that used enums and target typing to improve readability.

-***NOTE****: The linker, JIT and/or AOT compiler could treat these method as intrinsics with constant values, which would enable it to eliminate unnecessary fallback code when consuming portable libraries or libraries with a lower OS minimum version than the app itself.*
+> NOTE: The linker, JIT and/or AOT compiler could treat these method as intrinsics with constant values, which would enable it to eliminate unnecessary fallback code when consuming portable libraries or libraries with a lower OS minimum version than the app itself.

 # MSBuild Properties